-In order to protect the integrity of the data, credentials to push new data to the database should not be valid for modifying data, or modifications should be banned altogether.
+In order to protect the integrity of the data, credentials to push new data to the database should not be valid for modifying data.
+Modifications should be banned altogether.

-Accidental data modifications can still occur, due to hardware failures or cosmic rays for example.
-Protection against such events should be taken care of with planned archival and backups of your data jointly with use of the authenticity guarantee mechanisms described below.
+Accidental data modifications can still occur, due to hardware failures or cosmic rays, for example.
+Protection against such events should be taken care of with planned archival and backups of your data, jointly with the use of the authenticity guarantee mechanisms described below.

-SenX™, the company building Warp 10™, has developed an extension which allows the creation of proofs of data existence.
+SenX, the company building Warp 10, has developed an extension which allows the creation of proofs of data existence.
 This extension creates opportunities for public scrutiny of data fingerprints by anchoring those fingerprints to the distributed public bitcoin blockchain.
-Such fingerprints can be computed on a gold standard version of time series data thus attaching the state of such version forever to the public blockchain.
-Should integrity of the stored data be proved, the fingerprint of the time chunk which was sealed into the blockchain can be recomputed and compared with the one anchored.
+Such fingerprints can be computed on a gold standard version of time series data, thus attaching the state of such version forever to the public blockchain.
+Should the integrity of the stored data be proved, the fingerprint of the time chunk which was sealed into the blockchain can be recomputed and compared with the one anchored.

-This commercial extension is unique in the world of time series databases, making Warp 10 the first and only time series database with data integrity mechanisms backed by the bitcoin blockchain.
+This commercial extension is unique in the world of time series databases.
+It makes Warp 10 the first and only time series database with data integrity mechanisms backed by the bitcoin blockchain.

 There are many time series use cases which require a high level of trust.
 Here are a few select ones from different industries.

-It has been proved that a good hand hygiene by medical staff can greatly reduce the risk of infection in hospitals.
-While this is known by all medical staff, sometimes fatigue or stress can lead to reduced hand washing time thus increasing risks of contamination.
-In order to ensure that hand hygiene is performed correctly, monitoring systems are being deployed which track the use of hygiene products and water and sometimes track the id of the medical staff currently washing hands.
-Such data can serve to prove that hand hygiene was correctly carried out, but the veracity of that data should be guaranteed by creating digital proofs of their values.
+It has been proved that good hand hygiene by medical staff can greatly reduce the risk of infection in hospitals.
+This is known by all medical staff.
+But sometimes fatigue or stress can lead to reduced handwashing time, thus increasing the risks of contamination.
+In order to ensure that hand hygiene is performed correctly, monitoring systems are being deployed.
+They track the use of hygiene products and water and sometimes track the id of the medical staff currently washing hands.
+Such data can serve to prove that hand hygiene was correctly carried out.
+But the veracity of that data should be guaranteed by creating digital proofs of their values.